Famous Food In Taiping

 Conclusion

-There’s plenty of great food in Taiping if you know where to look, from delicious crowd favorites to unique dishes such as the kam yuit char koay teow or orange chicken rice!
+There’s plenty of great food in Taiping if you know where to look.
+Like kam yuit char koay teow or orange chicken rice!

 You can find great and inexpensive noodles, curries, snacks, desserts, and western food in Taiping with a local twist too.